-Digital Executive, Vysia Tells Us Why She Decided to Do Her Divemaster
+Digital Director, Vysia Tells Us Why She Decided to Do Her Divemaster

 Who are these women who want to become Divemasters?
 Many do not intend to work as dive professionals.
 We wanted to know more about their motivations, so we decided to interview one - her name is Vysia.

 Vysia Yong Duffield, originally from Malaysia, did her Divemaster course in 2016.
 She currently works as Head of Digital and eCommerce at L’Oreal.
 Though she works in the digital space, she lives her best life in the ocean.
 She believes in kicking ass, making ‘IT’ happen and paying it forward. #TeamMermaid